Tiltify/api/docs/endpoints/campaigns-id-polls.md

 # GET /campaigns/:id/polls

-Retrieves the polls for a campaign.
+Retrieves the [polls](/entities/poll.md) and their associated options for a campaign.

 ```js
 {